ChattanoogaDSA/mainsite/content/events/Electoral Politics WG February 20th 2021.md

 endTime: 2021-02-01T21:30:00Z

 ---
-Join our Electoral Politics working group to discuss the upcoming municipal election and discuss the city council candidates.
+Join our Electoral Politics working group to discuss the upcoming municipal election, and in particular, the city council candidates.

 ***